Albuca fragrans taking a bow

 The young, half-grown buds are still green and white, their short pedicels holding them close together.
 The leaf in picture manages green in its lower part, the plants differing in foliage endurance by bloomtime.

 Some of the literature places A. fragrans west of Kleinmond.
-If that is true the identity of this common one a little to the east still has to be found.
-It is usually shorter than 40 cm (Manning, 2007; iSpot).
+If that were true the identity of this common one a little to the east still has to be found, but that is unlikely.
+At Onrus the plants are rarely taller than 40 cm (Manning, 2007; iNaturalist; iSpot).